Abhigyan-debug/PharmaGraph-AI/docs/data-dictionary.md

 `{ drug_id, name }`, because that's what the API contract in the plan says.
 Everywhere else it's `drug_id`.
 The frontend maps `id` → `drugId` at the API boundary and nowhere else, so the weirdness stays in one file.

-## Still to confirm

-- Oshiva: happy with the `pg_` ID scheme, or do you want to just use DrugBank IDs as primary key?
-DrugBank IDs are simpler but break for anything sourced from PubChem only.
-- Bhavishya: does `result_type` give you enough to render the two sections, or do you need a separate flag?
-- Everyone: the salt-splitting decision.
-It inflates the drug count and search will show near-duplicates.
-If that looks bad in the demo we can revisit, but merging needs a rule for what happens to the interaction records.